suhay/zygote-cart/README.md

 WIP

 ## Todo
-- Display errors from API
+- Validation step changes cart items
-- Confirm order screen checks with API
+- Validation step adds 'Confirm order' button
-- Client side validation
+- Change color of next/back buttons to enphasize next
 - If user tries to confirm order tab or hit next to confirm pane, validate all inputs and move to any pane where there are errors
 - Make sure cart is still visible on all browser heights
 - Move media query code into CSS modules